 I am president of D Griffin Studio, Inc., founded in 2015.

 Prior to this, I was Visuals Editor of The Washington Post, where I oversaw the design, photography and graphics teams, plus the visual design of the digital and video divisions.

 Previously I was Executive Editor for E-Publishing at the National Geographic Society leading the editorial efforts of extending NG's print publications into mobile formats, specifically the launching of their flagship iPad app.
-Before taking on e-publishing, I was Director of Photography of National Geographic magazine.
+Before taking on this digital role, I was Director of Photography of National Geographic magazine.

-My career has followed a winding path through a number of publications.
+My career has taken a weaving path of opportunities through a number of publications.
 I started as a photographer, moving to editing and design, eventually taking on greater directing and management responsibilities.
 I was Deputy Director of Photography of The Everett (WA) Herald; Art Director of The Hartford Courant; Art Director of Inquirer, the Sunday magazine of The Philadelphia Inquirer; Assistant Director of Design of National Geographic magazine; Design Director of NG Books; and Creative Director of U.S. News & World Report.